Advice for Travellers

 Checklist for travellers gives advice on how to carry and secure money while you travel, including guidance on the safety of your passport, stolen items and consular assistance.

-Support for British nationals abroad: a guide This guide provides information on the support and advice we can give to British nationals, including information on terrorist attacks and major catastrophes.
+Support for British nationals abroad: a guide provides information on the support and advice we can give to British nationals, including information on terrorist attacks and major catastrophes.

 Death overseas provides information for friends and relatives, explaining what practical support British consular staff can offer you and what you need to do yourself.